paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-001-homeland-security-organization.md

   (J) the Committee on Ways and Means of the House of Representatives.

-**(d) GAO report** The Comptroller General of the United States shall submit an annual report to the congressional committees referred to in subsection (c)(7) that evaluates—
+**(d) GAO report** The Comptroller General of the United States shall submit an biennial report to the congressional committees referred to in subsection (c)(7) that evaluates—

 (1) fee agreements entered into pursuant to [section 301 of this title](./chapter-001-homeland-security-organization.md#section-301);